Last updated - April 2016

 Since 2009 the G20 has consistently encouraged countries to sign the Convention including most recently at the meeting of the G20 Leaders Summit in September 2013 where the communique stated “We call on all countries to join the Multilateral Convention on Mutual Administrative Assistance in tax Matters without further delay.”
-Currently over 60 countries have signed the Convention and it has been extended to over 10 jurisdictions.
-This represents a wide range of countries including all G20 countries, all BRIICS, almost all OECD countries, major financial centres and a growing number of developing countries.
+94 jurisdictions currently participate in the Convention, including 15 jurisdictions covered by territorial extension (Chart of Participating Jurisdictions).
+This represents a wide range of countries including all G20 countries, all BRIICS, all OECD countries, major financial centres and a growing number of developing countries.

 The amended Convention facilitates international co-operation for a better operation of national tax laws, while respecting the fundamental rights of taxpayers.
 The amended Convention provides for all possible forms of administrative co-operation between states in the assessment and collection of taxes, in particular with a view to combating tax avoidance and evasion.
 This co-operation ranges from exchange of information, including automatic exchanges, to the recovery of foreign tax claims.

 The Convention has taken on increasing importance following the G20’s call for automatic exchange to become the new international standard of the exchange of tax information, and the subsequent development of the Standard for Automatic Exchange of Financial Account Information.